rumit48/unity-text-typer/README.md

 * Correct wrapping as characters are printed
 * Support for Rich Text Tags

+**Note this verison of TextTyper requires TextMeshPro, which can be installed for free from the Package Manager in Unity 2018, or the Asset Store in older versions.
+If you want the version that is compatible with Unity's uGUI Text component, [this branch](https://github.com/redbluegames/unity-text-typer/tree/ugui-text-typer) or download [this release](https://github.com/redbluegames/unity-text-typer/releases/tag/v1.2).**

 How To Use
 --------
 To start TextTyping all you need to do is add the `TextTyper` component to a unity Text widget: